Home State Laws Page 10

 • The wishes of any or all children involves are taken into consideration with regard to a custody decision

-The State Laws of Vermont
+The State Laws of Indiana

-The State Laws of Vermont
+The State Laws of Indiana

 Disclaimer: